Persecution of Jews: Nazi Germany

-The persecution of Jews reached its most destructive form in the policies of Nazi Germany, which made the destruction of Jews a high priority, starting with the persecution of Jews and culminating in the killing of approximately 6,000,000 Jews during World War II and the Holocaust from 1941 to 1945.
+The deadliest event in Jewish history and the history of the persecution of Jews was preceded by the imposition of policies by Nazi Germany, which considered the destruction of Jews a high priority, starting with the persecution of Jews and culminating in the killing of approximately 6,000,000 Jews during World War II and the Holocaust from 1941 to 1945.
 Originally, the Nazis used death squads, the Einsatzgruppen, to conduct massive open-air killings of Jews who lived in the territories that they conquered.
 By 1942, the Nazi leadership decided to implement the Final Solution, the genocide of the Jews of Europe, and increase the pace of the Holocaust by establishing extermination camps for the specific purpose of killing Jews as well as other perceived undesirables such as people who openly opposed Hitler.

-This was an industrial method of genocide.
-Millions of Jews who had been confined to disease-ridden and massively overcrowded ghettos were transported (often by train) to death camps, where some of them were herded into a specific location (often a gas chamber), then they were either gassed or shot to death.
+This method of genocide was industrialized.
+Millions of Jews who had been confined to disease-ridden and massively overcrowded ghettos were transported (often by train) to death camps, where some of them were herded into a specific location (often a gas chamber), then, they were either gassed or they were shot to death.
 Other prisoners simply committed suicide, unable to go on after witnessing the horrors of camp life.
 Afterward, their bodies were often searched for any valuable or useful materials, such as gold fillings, women's hair was cut off, and then their remains were either buried in mass graves or burned.
 Others were interned in the camps and during their internment, they were given little food and disease was rampant.

 Escapes from the camps were few, but they were not unknown.
 For example, the few escapes from Auschwitz that succeeded were made possible by the Polish underground (which operated inside the camp) and local people who lived outside.
 In 1940, the Auschwitz commandant claimed that "the local population is fanatically Polish and ... prepared to take any action against the hated SS camp personnel.
 Every prisoner who managed to escape can count on help the moment he reaches the wall of the first Polish farmstead."